yivo/peatio/docs/peatio/daemons.md

 ## Starting daemons

+To start God as daemon run:

 `god -c lib/daemons/daemons.god`

-You can also run God in foreground:
+You can also start God in foreground:

 `god -c lib/daemons/daemons.god -D`

-God starts all daemons when it initializes.
+**God starts all daemons when it is being initialized.**

 Use `god stop` to stop all daemons.
 God will still be up.
 Use `god start` to start all daemons.